 REC is a member-owned utility that provides electric service to more than 158,000 connections in portions of 22 Virginia counties.
 The Cooperative was formed in 1980 after the consolidation of two cooperatives, Virginia Electric Cooperative in Bowling Green and Northern Piedmont Electric Cooperative in Culpeper.
 The Cooperative's general office is in Spotsylvania County.

 REC operates and maintains more than 16,000 miles of power lines through its service area, which ranges from the Blue Ridge Mountains to the tidal waters of the Chesapeake Bay.
 The Cooperative serves a variety of residential, commercial and industrial accounts.
 REC's largest customer is Bear Island Paper Company, the second largest consumer of electricity in Virginia.
-REC also provides the electricity to such familiar names as Kings Dominion Amusement Park, Merillat Industries, GE Fanuc and DuPont.
+REC also provides the electricity for such familiar names as Kings Dominion Amusement Park, Terramark, Merillat Industries, GE Fanuc, Axalta, Kraft Foods and Southeastern Container.

 The Cooperative is guided by a board of directors, also member-owners of REC, and who are elected by REC's other members during the annual meeting.
 Directors serve three-year terms.